GuillaumeFalourd/github-team-members/README.md

 ### ⚠️ Requirements

-This action needs a GitHub token with the `read:org` permission to read organizational team members.
+This action needs a GitHub Token or [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the `read:org` permission to read organizational team members.

 ### Fetch all members from Team Slug